cbcunc/tds-catalog/README.rst

 tds-catalog
 ===========

-A database of metadata of the resources in a TDS catalog
+A database of metadata from the resources in a TDS catalog